paliarush/magento2-vagrant-for-developers/README.md

 - ![](docs/images/linux-icon.png)![](docs/images/osx-icon.png) [NFS server](https://en.wikipedia.org/wiki/Network_File_System) must be installed and running on \*nix and OSX hosts.
 Is usually available, so just try to follow [installation steps](#how-to-install) first.

 ### Installation steps

+:information_source: In case of any issues during installation, please read [troubleshooting section](#troubleshooting)

  1. Open terminal and change directory to the one which you want to contain Magento project. ![](docs/images/windows-icon.png) On Windows use Git Bash, which is available after Git installation